-When setting up an Asynchronous Reception with Address Detect Enabled:
+Steps to follow when setting up an Asynchronous Reception with Address Detect Enabled:

 - Initialize the SPBRG register for the appropriate baud rate.
 If a high speed baud rate is desired, set bit BRGH. - Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - If interrupts are desired, then set enable bit RCIE. - Set bit RX9 to enable 9-bit reception. - · Set ADDEN to enable address detect. - Enable the reception by setting enable bit CREN.